venkram/gloo/docs/content/guides/traffic_management/request_processing/health_checks/_index.md

 ## Configuration

-Descriptions of the options available for configuring health checks can be found [here](https://docs.solo.io/gloo/latest/reference/api/github.com/solo-io/gloo/projects/gloo/api/external/envoy/api/v2/core/health_check.proto.sk/).
+Descriptions of the options available for configuring health checks can be found {{< protobuf name="envoy.api.v2.core.HealthCheck" display="here" >}}.

-### Custom Headers
+### Custom Headers for HttpHealthChecks

 There are two ways to add custom headers to health check requests, both of which are shown in the example below.